 - Children and Families Act 2014

-- Special Educational Needs and Disability (SEND) Code of Practice: 0 to 25 years, January 2015 (Department for Education and Department of Health).
+- Special Educational Needs and Disability (SEND) Code of Practice: 0 to 25 years (Department for Education and Department of Health, January 2015).
 (GDPR Article 6(1)(c))

 The information provided will be shared with relevant professionals who have demonstrated that they have a lawful and legitimate interest in the information, for the purposes of undertaking their statutory duties in line with:

-- Special Educational Needs and Disability (SEND) Code of Practice: 0 to 25 years, January 2015 (Department for Education and Department of Health)
+- Special Educational Needs and Disability (SEND) Code of Practice: 0 to 25 years (Department for Education and Department of Health, January 2015)

-- Working Together to Safeguard Children, July 2018 (HM Government)
+- Working Together to Safeguard Children (HM Government, July 2018)

 - Children and Families Act 2014

-- The Framework for the Inspection of Local Area’s effectiveness in identifying and meeting the needs of children and young people who have special educational needs and/or disabilities (Under Section 20 of the Children Act 2004) Care Quality Commission and Ofsted (April 2016)
+- The Framework for the Inspection of Local Area’s effectiveness in identifying and meeting the needs of children and young people who have SEND (Under Section 20 of the Children Act 2004) Care Quality Commission and Ofsted (April 2016)

 Professionals may include: